MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-storage.md

 > [!div class="nextstepaction"]
 > [Spring on Azure](index.yml)

-### Additional Resources
+### See also

-For more information about the additional Spring Boot Starters that are available for Microsoft Azure, see [Spring Boot Starters for Azure](spring-boot-starters-for-azure.md).
+For more information about the additional Spring Boot Starters that are available for Microsoft Azure, see [What is Spring Cloud Azure?](spring-cloud-azure-overview.md).

-For detailed information about additional Azure storage APIs that you can call from your Spring Boot applications, see the following articles:
+For more information about additional Azure storage APIs that you can call from your Spring Boot applications, see the following articles:

 * [How to use Azure Blob storage from Java](/azure/storage/blobs/storage-java-how-to-use-blob-storage)
 * [How to use Azure Queue storage from Java](/azure/storage/queues/storage-java-how-to-use-queue-storage)